220118-Reston-NET/Roberto-Sandoval-P1/README.md

 - Search store
 - Sarch for costumer
 - Add costumer to database
-- Place an order for store or costumer
+- Place an order through an specific store for a costumer
 - View current inventory for stores
 - View order history for costumer or store
 ## Implementations
-- JSON based Data Base system
+- Azure SQL based Data Base system
-- Front end Menu infrastructure for user
+- RESTfulAPI
 - Back end Costumer, Product, and Store models